William Henry Redmond: Joanne Ena Lynn

 Dr. Herbert Brown, Livingston county pathologist, reported that there was “evidence of an attempt to rape” but that the act had not been completed.
 Lt.
 William Stevenson of the Batavia State Police told reporters that she had probably been “lured or dragged into an auto, [and] taken out of the car and shot twice as she cringed in a grove of locust trees.
 One bullet entered her forehead and pierced her arm as she tried to shield her face.
 The other entered her left breast and emerged from her back.”
 Both bullets were collected as evidence.
-Joanne may have resisted her assailant, as evidenced by her fingernail scrapes.
 Although Lynn was dressed, it was discovered that her sweater and underwear were gone.
 A German Luger semi-automatic pistol was used to kill Joanne, according to forensic experts.
 Police interviewed every known sex offender in the area but came up with no leads.

 In 1989, after Redmond was finally tracked down and arrested by Pennsylvania police, he was publicly revealed to be a suspect in the murders of several other girls including Joanne Lynn.
 An article in the Grand Island Independent reported that; “Robert Montgomery, a New York State Police investigator, wrote in an August 1991 affidavit filed in Hall County Court that his agency’s crime laboratory had established a DNA profile of the killer from samples from [Joanne’s] clothing.”
 The article further stated that Redmond had been a suspect in the investigation since 1951.
 “Redmond worked before and after Joanne Lynn’s death as a Ferris wheel operator and truck driver for various traveling carnivals.
 At the time of her death, the Hemlock Fair and Carnival was in progress six miles south of where her body was found.”
 However, her case remains unsolved.